oyve/bme680-signalk-ws/README.md

 Now everything should be setup.

-Run the script as normal `node index.js`, or with logging output: `node index.js log`
+Run the script as normal `node index.js`, or with logging output to console: `node index.js log`

 If you use a SSH connection, like Putty, run the script as following, to allow it run in the background: